k-ujihara/osra_vs/README.md

 ## How to build

-Execute build.bat, which creates dependency binaries in a Release\bin dirctory.
+Execute build.bat in Native Tools Command Prompt.
+It creates dependency binaries in a Release\bin dirctory.
-Execute osra\vs2015\compile.bat to create OSRA executable and the library.
+After that, execute build_osra.bat to create OSRA executable and the library.
 Binaries are created in Release directory.

 CMAKE is required.
 File path including spaces can be troublesome.